HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

   )
 }}

 We find that most headers, including the most popular ones: `X-Frame-Options`, `Strict-Transport-Security`, `X-Content-Type-Options`, `X-XSS-Protection` and `Content-Security-Policy`, always have higher adoptions for more popular sites on mobile.
 64.3% of the top 1000 sites on mobile have HSTS enabled.
 This means the top 1000 websites are more invested in only sending traffic over HTTPS.
-Less popular sites can still have HTTPS enabled, but don't add a Strict-Transport-Security header as often, which may lead users to repeatedly visit the site over plain HTTP.
+Less popular sites can still have HTTPS enabled, but don't add a <code>Strict-Transport-Security</code> header as often, which may lead users to repeatedly visit the site over plain HTTP.

 ### Website category